zhuchichi56/zhuchichi56/README.md

 🔭 I am exploring Large Language Models, focusing on weak to strong, data engineering, and alignment for human.

+💼 I have worked as a research assistant at Microsoft Research Asia (MSRA), SenseTime Research, and Shanghai AI Lab.

 👯 I’m looking to collaborate on Research corporation...

 ✨ Thristy for new project...